-In closing, I would like to thank the General Manager and his team, as well as all our people at Vassiliko Cement Works, for all the work done in order to successfully manage through the recurring and extraordinary challenges we have had to face during the past years, as well as to express on behalf of the Board of Directors our sincerest thanks to our valuable clients, as well as the shareholders of the Company for the trust which they continue to bestow on us.
+As I conclude my speech, I want to express my gratitude to the General Manager and his team, as well as to all our employees at Vassiliko Cement Works for their relentless efforts in overcoming the numerous challenges faced in recent years.
+On behalf of the Board of Directors, I would also like to extend our sincerest thanks to our valued customers and the shareholders of the Company for their trust which they continue to bestow on us.

-Antonios Antoniou

-Executive Chairman
+Antonios Antoniou Executive Chairman